quadratichq/quadratic/CONTRIBUTING.md

 We review all PRs quickly, so we will give you feedback in short order!

-### Your PR is merged!
+### Your PR is merged

 Congratulations :tada::tada: Quadratic is better because of you :sparkles:.

 Once your PR is merged, contributors will be publicly visible on the GitHub Page.